 Instructions

-- To make the filling, in a medium heavy bottomed saucepan set over medium-low heat, add the milk, 1 ½ cups heavy cream, sugar, salt, and espresso powder.
-Heat until the sugar has dissolved and the mixture is warm, and gently bubbling.
+- To make the filling, in a medium heavy-bottomed saucepan set over medium-low heat, add the milk, 1 ½ cups heavy cream, sugar, salt, and espresso powder.
+Heat until the sugar has dissolved and the mixture is warm and gently bubbling.

 - Carefully temper the egg yolks by slowly drizzling the warm mixture into the medium bowl, whisking continuously to prevent the eggs from scrambling.
 It will take about 5 minutes to incorporate the mixture.

-- Pour warm mixture into the chilled crust.
+- Pour the warm pudding mixture into the chilled crust.
 Cover with plastic wrap, directly on the pudding.
 Chill in the refrigerator for 4 hours or overnight until fully set.
 It should be firm to the touch.

 - Keep refrigerated until ready to serve.